 Looking to update your kitchen on a budget?
 Learn how to paint wood cabinets with chalk paint.
 It’s a budget-friendly remodel that is easy to do and totally worth the effort!

 It’s been about almost four years since I decided to paint the wood cabinets with chalk paint.

 And do I regret it?

-When Chris and I bought our house twenty-two years ago, we loved the kitchen the moment we walked in.
+When we bought our house twenty three years ago, we loved the kitchen the moment we walked in.

 At that time, we were so impressed by how much time and craftsmanship went into the remodel, that we left this room as is.